microsoft/frontend-bootcamp/step2-06/demo/README.md

 ## Provide the Store Context

-Class Components will access the Redux store via the `StoreContext` from `react-redux-hooks`.
-In Step 2.4, you saw how the context is hooked up.
-So, instead of providing our own context for Redux store, we just take one that is already been created.
-We need to first hook up the `<StoreContext.Provider>` component just like in Step 2.4.
+Class Components will access the Redux store via the `<Provider>` from `react-redux`.
+Under the hood, `react-redux` also uses the Context API to pass the store into the descendant components.

 ```js
 const store = createStore(reducers);